bkesterbyld/maroon-potato/src/pages/index.md

       - title: On Demand Micro-Backend
         title_align: left
         content: >-
-          Cook up new site and app components while using edge processing to keep dynamic data flowing on par with the static files served from modern CDNs.
+          Cook up new apps and features while using edge processing to keep dynamic data flowing on par with the static files served from modern CDNs.
         content_align: left
         actions:
           - label: Learn More